priyanshu-bisht/DonkeyKongBGI/README.md

 # 🦍 __Donkey Kong BGI__
-- Arcade Donkey Kong made with BGI Graphics in C/C++.
+- Arcade Donkey Kong made with BGI in C/C++.
 It also keeps your score saved in a binary file and it gets displayed at the end screen.

 # 📦 __Prerequisites__
 - Download BGI graphics library